top of page

 The Reality: Glacier Elopements Are Fluid, Natural, and Freeing

-No matter which version you choose, your day won’t feel like a rigid schedule - it’ll unfold naturally based on light, weather, and your energy.
-Glacier has this way of making everything feel intentional without forcing anything.
-Some couples want to hike, some want to keep things simple and enjoy the most accessible overlooks.
-Some want to hop between locations, while others choose one beautiful spot and take their time soaking it in.
+No matter which version feels more like you, your day won’t follow a rigid script.
+Glacier days move with the light, the weather, and your energy.
+Some couples want to hike and explore.
+Others want to keep things simple and focus on the most accessible spots.
+Some love bouncing between locations; others choose one beautiful area and stay there longer.

-If you want even more help dreaming up the flow of your day, you can dive into my full Adventure Elopement Planning Guide, where I break down timelines, locations, and everything you need to create a day that actually feels like you.
+If you want help dreaming up your own timeline or understanding how all of this could work for your day, you can dive deeper in my full Adventure Elopement Planning Guide, where I walk through locations, timelines, and planning in a way that actually feels doable.

 What to Wear & What to Bring